 In fact, some sources list Delta-8 as an anxiolytic substance, which means that it may actually help to reduce anxiety.
 Still, it is possible that those who are extremely sensitive to THC may experience some anxiety after using Delta-8, and the possibility of experiencing anxiety increases with the Delta-8 dose.

 It's well known that anxiety can cause an upset stomach, including symptoms like nausea, diarrhea, and even vomiting.
 If you start to feel symptoms of anxiety after using Delta-8, like a lump in the throat or tightness in the chest, it may explain any stomach upset that arises.
-If you find that you are sensitive to THC, you may want to learn about using CBD for anxiety instead.

 While it is possible that Delta-8 could upset your stomach, we think it’s unlikely to happen for most people.
 That’s because Delta-8-THC may actually have a few benefits that make it useful for managing an upset stomach.
 In some cases, Delta-8-THC may mimic Delta-9, which is known to help alleviate nausea and is even approved in some areas for treating chronic stomach conditions, like Irritable Bowel Disease.